FredHutch/lf-backup/README.md

 * take a file list from CSV file or SQL DB and backup each file to object storage (e.g. swift)

+* restore files from object storage newer than specified number of days (>1)

 * if the file has an atime within the last x days (configurable) take an md5sum of that file and store the md5sum in an attribute / meta data called md5sum